-What is a San Sebastian Cheesecake?
+Why is it called a San Sebastian Cheesecake?

-Also known as a Basque cheesecake, this cheesecake is characterized by a burnt top that’s achieved by baking at a high temperature.
+Also known as a burnt Basque cheesecake, this cheesecake is characterized by a burnt top that’s achieved by baking at a high temperature.
 This effectively caramelizes the top while keeping the inside creamy and custardy.

-Why should you make this San Sebastian Cheesecake?
+Why you should make this San Sebastian Cheesecake:

 It’s DELICIOUS.
 It’s actually a revelation.
 Once you’ve had burnt cheesecake, you won’t be able to remember your life before it.